sean-shelton/cs16/README.md

 I do not own the ideas behind the projects, nor do I want to take credit for them.
 The purpose of uploading these files is merely to show how I was able to solve problems dealing with some of the basics of computer science through C++.

+Most of these projects were done through pair work.
+If you are interested in individual work, please see poly1.cxx